 Contact cannot ever be forced.
-In determining the child's best interests, due consideration must be given to the child's cultural background, language, gender, age and stage of development.
+In determining the child's best interests, due consideration must be given to the child's cultural background/language, gender, age and stage of development.
+The child/families preferred language needs to be considered to ensure that there are no barriers to communication and the child can be safeguarded if communicating in their preferred language.
+The responsible person accompanying the child must ensure that they are able to converse with both child and adult or have access to the relevant interpreter services.